Miguel Alemán Valdés: 1946 general election campaign

-President Avila Camacho chose Alemán as the official candidate of the party in 1945, running for president in 1946.
-There were many possibilities for the president to choose among, both civilian and military, including Avila Camacho's older brother, Maximino Ávila Camacho.
-The Avila Camacho brothers shared ill health, and Maximino died in February 1945, following a banquet.
+President Ávila Camacho chose Alemán as the official candidate of the party in 1945, running for president in 1946.
+There were many possibilities for the president to choose among, both civilian and military, including Ávila Camacho's older brother, Maximino Ávila Camacho.
+The Ávila Camacho brothers shared ill health, and Maximino died in February 1945, following a banquet.
 His death averted a possible political crisis of succession.
 "There were some who wondered whether something more than seasoning had been added to Maximino's food" the day he died.
 Among the civilians were Javier Rojo Gómez, the head of government of the Federal District; Marte R. Gómez, Secretary of Agriculture; Dr. Gustavo Baz, secretary of Health; and Ezequiel Padilla, Secretary of Foreign Relations, and Alemán, who headed the most powerful ministry.
 Military men were also strong contenders, and all previous post-revolutionary presidents had participated in the Mexican Revolution.
 Miguel Henriquez Guzmán, Enrique Calderón, Jesús Agustín Castro, and Francisco Castillo Nájera were in consideration.
-Alemán received the backing of the Confederation of Mexican Workers (CTM).
-Avila Camacho paved the way with the military for Mexico's first civilian president in the modern era.
+Alemán received the backing of the Confederation of Mexican Workers (CTM). Ávila Camacho paved the way with the military for Mexico's first civilian president in the modern era.
 Prior to the summer election, the Partido de la Revolución Mexicana became the Institutional Revolutionary Party.

-He followed the pattern established by Lázaro Cárdenas's campaign in 1934, so that Alemán campaigned in all parts of the country, a means by which the candidate sees all areas of the republic and voters make contact with the candidate.
-He was the winner of the elections held on 7 July of that year, defeating former foreign minister Ezequiel Padilla.
-He became the first non-military candidate to win the presidency of Mexico, although he was the son of a revolutionary army general.
-His own skills within the party that brought him the post of Ministry of the Interior played a key role in his selection.
-There was no violence surrounding the election and the transfer of power took place peacefully.

-Presidency 1946-1952
+Presidency (1946–1952)

 Miguel Alemán Valdés.
 President of Mexico.

 Alemán was inaugurated as President of the Republic on 1 December 1946 and served until 1952, when barred from running from re-election, he returned to civilian life.
 He was enormously popular prior to his presidency and in his early years as president, but lost support in the waning days of his term.

-As president he pushed the program of state-supported industrialization in Mexico and was very friendly toward business.
-This stance on economic development was a key reason he was tapped to be the party's candidate rather than possible candidates with ideas similar to Cárdenas'.
-This period of rapid growth and industrialization has been dubbed the Mexican miracle.
+As president he pushed the program of state-supported industrialization and was very friendly toward business.
+This stance on economic development was a key reason he was tapped to be the party's candidate rather than possible candidates with ideas similar to those of Cárdenas.